ninasjoberg/my-webshop/README.md

 # my-webshop
 webshop for my silversmithing project. https://www.bellpepper.se

-ongoing hobby project, develope and updating when I have time..
+ongoing hobby project, develop and updating when I have time..

 see also https://github.com/ninasjoberg/my-webshop-cms for Sanity schemas.